daveshanley/quobix.com/content/articles/experience-engineering/index.md

 draft: false
 menu: "articles"
 strapline: "Sounds made up right?
 Well, it's not and you're already familiar with it."
-hero: "images/articles/trashbox/hero2.png"
+hero: "images/hero-images/experience-engineering.png"
-heroTitle: "It's all about the eggs."
+heroTitle: "When it's so easy to use, you don't even know it exists."
 heroAlt: ""
 resources:
 - name: gui